What is User Experience (UX)?

 Here are the key steps to user experience (UX) mapping:

 Before starting the mapping process, it’s essential to clarify what you aim to achieve.
 Whether it’s understanding pain points in the current user journey, optimizing a specific aspect of the interaction, or designing a new product altogether, a clear objective will guide the entire mapping process.

 Step 2.
 Identify User Personas:

 Understanding your target audience is crucial.
-Develop user personas based on research data, which represents different user types that might interact with your product.
+Develop user personas based on user research data, which represents different user types that might interact with your product.
 These personas will have distinct characteristics, goals, and pain points.

 Step 3.
 List User Touchpoints:

 Touchpoints are the various interactions users have with your product or service.
 This could be anything from seeing an online ad, visiting the website, speaking to customer service, to using the product itself.
 Identifying these helps in understanding the entire user journey.

 Using the identified personas, map out the user journey each persona takes through all the touchpoints.
 This journey can be visualized in stages such as awareness, consideration, purchase, and post-purchase.